IST263/fall2019m004/docs/syllabus.md

 ### Midterm Exam
 This will be a closed book exam.
 This is used to evaluate your recall and understanding of course material, as well as your ability to apply it to new situations.

-### Individual Project
-This project will be due around week 13 and will be a culmination of everything learnt from week 1 - 13.
-You will be required to work parts of it each week starting week 2.

 ### Weekly Assignments